ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

+11/08/2022: This week, I attended the USENIX Security '22 conference in Boston.
+I presented <a href="https://arxiv.org/abs/2106.09820"> my paper </a> on evaluating the robustness of perceptual hashing-based client-side scanning systems.

+22/07/2022: I completed my internship in Microsoft Research's Confidential Computing team and I am now back at Imperial!

+13/07/2022: I received a diversity grant from the USENIX association for attending the USENIX Security '22 conference in Boston!

-02/05/2022: I started an internship at Microsoft Research in the Confidential Computing group, working with [Shruti Tople](https://www.microsoft.com/en-us/research/people/shtople/) and [Daniel Jones](https://www.microsoft.com/en-us/research/people/jonesdaniel/).
+02/05/2022: I started an internship at Microsoft Research in the Confidential Computing team, working with [Shruti Tople](https://www.microsoft.com/en-us/research/people/shtople/) and [Daniel Jones](https://www.microsoft.com/en-us/research/people/jonesdaniel/).

 30/03/2022: I presented my paper [Interaction data are identifiable even across long periods of time](https://doi.org/10.1038/s41467-021-27714-6) at the Privacy and Security Seminar, check out [this link](https://prisec-ml.github.io/students_ecrs/) for the recording.